Gelatekussy/GelatekReanimate/README.md

 An limb reanimation handler for roblox, it's pretty cluttered but heavily customizable, that's about it, yeah :-)

 > [!WARNING]
->This Reanimate no longer functions in modern games, also beware of optimization issues, as I haven't covered much here (Please use Krypton or Wait for an update when it comes out)
+>This Reanimate no longer functions in modern games, also beware of optimization issues, as I haven't covered much here (Please use Krypton **for now...**)
 # Code:
 ```lua
 local Global = (getgenv and getgenv()) or shared